ingride/ingride.github.io/_posts/2018-08-24-2017-half-a-world-away.markdown

 When you do Hong Kong and Seoul in a 10 days combined, two things will happen.
 First, your brain will be timezone confused.
 Second, for me, was wanting to visit as much as I could ( there is just SO much to do and all looks SO goooooood! ).
 Add the jet-lag on top, and it makes for a particularly stressful experience.
 I was walking around until very late at night every day, and felt like I was constantly on the run for something.
 Turns out, I was right about Vietnam, and getting there made me relax.
 The air had something that reminded me of Bali ( probably the humidity and gloomy light), and it felt, overall, familiar.

-Hanoi is one of those places where <a title="once you learn how to cross the insanely busy streets, withough literally DYING" >you can just be </a>, take your time to drink a coffee and eat all the soups.
+Hanoi is one of those places where <a title="once you learn how to cross the insanely busy streets, without literally DYING" >you can just be </a>, take your time to drink a coffee and eat all the soups.
 I'm a firm believer Pho cures everything ( just sayin, it's been working for years every time I am under the weather ).
 <img src="/assets/images/half-world-away/pho.jpg" alt="bowl of deliciousness"/>
  My Hanoi experience was pretty much channeling my Anthony Bourdain side, and eating.
 All the time!
 I grew up inspired by his shows, and it was one of those moments when it (finally) clicked, and got exciting.
 'Holy shit, I'm actually traveling the world!' kinda thing :) .